RunOnFlux/account-abstraction/README.md

 # Deployment

-Make sure to include `deployments` folder in the repository and add `env` file as in the `env.sample` file.
+Make sure to include the `deployments` folder in the repository and add the `env` file as in the `env.sample` file.

 To deploy MultiSigSmartAccount Factory on Polygon Mumbai Testnet run command: